cortesi/modd/README.md

 any prep command exits with an error, execution is stopped immediately.
 If multiple blocks are triggered, they too run in order from top to bottom.

-## An example

-Let's start with a simplified version of the modd.conf file I use when hacking on devd.
+Let's look at a simplified version of the *modd.conf* file I use when hacking on devd.
 It runs the test suite, builds and installs devd, and keeps a test daemon instance running throughout: